-At the time of the exit interview, the university supervisor will measure/assess student's mid-term/final evaluations, final reflections, weekly time logs, weekly log reports, and internship portfolio.
-Seventy-five percent (75%) of enrolled students will be able to successfully articulate a basic understanding of the internship experience by scoring 80% or higher on each of the internship components.
+At the time of the exit interview, the university supervisor will measure/assess student's mid-term/final evaluations, final reflections, major project, weekly time logs, weekly log reports, and internship portfolio.
+Seventy-five percent (75%) of enrolled students will successfully articulate a basic understanding of the internship experience by scoring 80% or higher on each of the internship components.

-Findings: Target was met.
+Findings: Target was Met